 What is an “aggravated felony?”
 This is an important question, and you can’t tell the answer simply by looking at the name of the crime you were convicted of.
-The USCIS’s definition of aggravated felonies includes many crimes that you would expect; such as rape, sexual abuse of a minor, drug trafficking, firearm trafficking, racketeering, running a prostitution business, child pornography, and fraud of $10,000 or more.
+USCIS’s definition of aggravated felony includes many crimes that you would expect; such as rape, sexual abuse of a minor, drug trafficking, firearm trafficking, racketeering, running a prostitution business, child pornography, and fraud of $10,000 or more.

 However, the immigration definition of aggravated felony also includes crimes that might surprise you, including some that local and state courts sometimes classify as misdemeanors.
 For example, any crime of violence, or theft or burglary that resulted in a prison term of one year or more will be considered an aggravated felony.

 Resisting arrest has been found to be a crime of violence.
 Even driving while under the influence of alcohol is sometimes considered a crime of violence, particularly if it involves reckless or intentional behavior.

 Helping to smuggle an alien into the United States is also considered an aggravated felony — unless it was a first offense to help a spouse, child, or parent.
 Note that this exception doesn’t cover smuggling other family members, such as grandparents, brothers, sisters, aunts, uncles, cousins, fiancés, or friends.